eshepelyuk/cocogitto-diya/README.md

           git-user-email: 'mycoolproject@org.org'

       # The version number is accessible as the action output.
-      # Also the action output contains flag,
+      # Also the action output contains flag, named bumped
       # indicating if version was bumped or not.
       - name: Print version if changed
         if: ${{ steps.release.outputs.bumped }}